-Obtaining jurisdiction over a person who has executed an agreement in Virginia19 requires service of process by either a law enforcement officer or any authorized person in the jurisdiction where party is located.
+located.
 In order to exercise in personam jurisdiction, personal service must be accomplished.
-The party should obtain the papers that are to be served from the clerk in that jurisdiction.
+The party should obtain the papers to be served from the clerk in that jurisdiction.

 In an uncontested divorce suit, a notice of depositions or other relevant information notifying the defendant when evidence will be presented should accompany the complaint and summons.
-The deposition or hearing should be scheduled in advance so as to give enough time to get the documents from the attorney to the defendant, and to allow an additional 21 days for the defendant to file a responsive pleading before the hearing.
+The deposition or hearing should be scheduled in advance to give enough time to get the documents from the attorney to the defendant, and to allow an additional 21 days for the defendant to file a responsive pleading before the hearing.

 Waiving the service of process is the same for nonresidents as it is for residents.
-See Jason Swango for more information on waiver of service of process.